proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/aggregate-transaction.md

 ## Multi-Asset Escrowed Transactions

-In this example, Alice is buying tickets with currency:euro.
+In this example, Alice is buying tickets with `currency:euro`.
 When the ticket distributor cosigns the aggregate transaction, the swap will happen atomically.

 ![Aggregate escrow](/img/aggregate-escrow-1.png "Aggregate escrow")